-To avoid feeling sluggish and heavy because of the heat, always eat light foods.
-Eat plenty of green vegetables reduce the intake of red veggies.
+Reduce the intake of red veggies such as tomatoes and red peppers.
 If you suffer from summer skin rashes or excema avoid tomatoes and spicy food.

 Vegetables and fruits such as cucumbers, green bell peppers, salad leaves, green peas, green beans, melon, peaches, apples, watermelon to name a few are good choices.

 We all know how important it is to drink plenty of water in the hot summer.
 However, we often forget to hydrate and the result can be a decrease in energy, constipation, head-aches, weakness and irritability.
 Always have a bottle of water with you whenever you’re out and drink plenty throughout the day.

 Eggs, meat and other high proteins generate heat in the body.
 These foods are also called “pitta foods” because of their high fire energy.

 It is difficult for our body to digest such foods in the summer because our digestive fire is low in this season.
 Another reason to avoid heat generating foods is because it increases heat in the body which can affect our mood, make us more irritable and affect how well we sleep.